16 Great Books on Indonesia

 In the Banda Islands, one pound of nutmeg cost less than one English penny.
 In London, that same spice sold for 2.10 pounds—a mark-up of a staggering 60,000 percent.

-Getting to these islands via the route around the continent of Africa wasn’t easy.
+Getting to these islands wasn’t easy.
 Many ships never made it.
-Merchants and explorers looked for alternative passages to get to the islands—some sailed across the top of Russia, while others sailed west, leading to the European discovery of the Americas.
-Nathaniel’s Nutmeg tells the story of these attempts.
+Merchants and explorers looked for alternative passages to get to the islands—some sailed across the top of Russia, while others sailed west, leading to the European discovery of the Americas. the book tells the story of these attempts.

 Nathaniel’s Nutmeg is a fascinating and suspenseful book.
-You never know if an expedition is going to be successful or not.
-And the hardships and adventures some of them faced made it hard to put down the book.
+You never know if an expedition is going to succeed or not.

 Get FREE trials of my favorite Amazon products: